iamsilk/silk.one/docs/blog/posts/cybersci2023/hardware-challenge/hardware-challenge.md

 ## Solution

+If you don't want to read the full solution, feel free to spoil yourself: [asd.py](./attachments/asd.py)

 Working our way bottom-up, we need to first mimic the random number generator so we can generate the same random numbers that were used to encrypt the plaintext.

 ```py